SurrealNumber/CoreTitleInheritance/readme.txt

     - will be markdown
-    - Should probably have links. <- problem: Need the readme done before links are created. paradox mod page steam mod page ck3 user mod forum post modding guide?
+    - Should probably have links. <- problem: Need the readme done before links are created. paradox mod page
+    - looks like it has its own change log stuff. steam mod page ck3 user mod forum post modding guide?
 (It would require condensing ~2000 lines ^ of brain dump) <- will do at some point, but not for release.